liamchalcroft/hypernets/readme.md

 ```

 CONFIGURATION is a string that identifies the requested U-Net configuration.
 TRAINER_CLASS_NAME is the name of the
 model trainer.
-If you implement custom trainers (nnU-Net as a framework) you can specify your custom trainer here.
+If you implement custom trainers (hypunet as a framework) you can specify your custom trainer here.
 TASK_NAME_OR_ID specifies what dataset should be trained on and FOLD specifies which fold of the 5-fold-cross-validaton
 is trained.

-nnU-Net stores a checkpoint every 50 epochs.
+hypunet stores a checkpoint every 50 epochs.
 If you need to continue a previous training, just add a `-c` to the
 training command.

 IMPORTANT: `--npz` makes the models save the softmax outputs during the final validation.
 It should only be used for trainings
 where you plan to run `hypunet_find_best_configuration` afterwards
-(this is nnU-Nets automated selection of the best performing (ensemble of) configuration(s), see below).
+(this is hypunets automated selection of the best performing (ensemble of) configuration(s), see below).
 If you are developing new
 trainer classes you may not need the softmax predictions and should therefore omit the `--npz` flag.
 Exported softmax
 predictions are very large and therefore can take up a lot of disk space.
 If you ran initially without the `--npz` flag but now require the softmax predictions, simply run